Mid-Hudson Oral and Maxillofacial Practice, PC offers state-of-the-art imaging techniques to enhance our precision oriented surgical procedures.

 The radiation used in our highly advanced CBCT exam is significantly lower than in a conventional CT scan.

-This specialized CT imaging is not covered by the vast majority of insurance carriers.
+This specialized CT imaging is not covered by most insurance carriers.
 Consequently, payment is expected at the time of the study.
 If your general dentist or orthodontist has supplied you with an appliance to wear during the scan, please make sure to bring the appliance with you and be comfortable with how it is to be positioned during the study.
 Remove any removable dentures, prostheses, jewelry, and eyewear that may interfere with the area being scanned.